Harry Heilmann: Early years

 Heilmann was born in San Francisco in 1894.
 His father, Richard W. Heilmann, was born in 1860 at Sacramento, California, the son of an Irish mother and a father from Saxony.
 His mother, Mary (McVoy) Heilmann, sometimes referred to as Mollie, was born in 1864 in County Roscommon, Ireland.
-Harry was the couple's fourth surviving child, having an older sister, May, and two older brothers, Richard, Jr., and Walter.
+Harry was the couple's fourth surviving child, having an older sister, May, and two older brothers, Richard Jr., and Walter.
 Heilmann's father operated a soap business, ran as a Republican for the office of Supervisor of San Francisco's Ninth Ward in 1896, and died in June 1897 at age 36.
 As a boy in the 1890s and continuing at least through the time of the 1900 Census, Heilmann lived with his family at 708A Brannan Street in what is now the South of Market district of San Francisco.

-Heilmann was 11 years old at the time of the 1906 San Francisco earthquake that killed approximately 3,000 people and left nearly 75% of the city's population homeless and living in refugee camps.

 Heilmann's older brother, Walter, was a gifted athlete who attended Sacred Heart Cathedral Preparatory (then "Sacred Heart College") in San Francisco.
 On June 3, 1908, a year after the city's devastation by earthquake, Walter died at age 16 while on a sailboat excursion with three schoolmates to visit the battleship USS Connecticut in drydock at the Hunters Point Naval Shipyard, near the present site of Candlestick Park.
 The boat capsized in a squall, and Walter drowned while trying to swim to shore; the other three boys were rescued.

 As of 1910, Heilmann was living with his mother at 112 Sixteenth Street in the Dogpatch neighborhood of San Francisco.
 Heilmann followed his older brother to what is now Sacred Heart Cathedral Preparatory, where he played baseball, track and field, and basketball.
 He graduated from Sacred Heart in 1912 at age 17 with a collegiate certificate.
 After graduating from Sacred Heart, Heilmann worked as a bookkeeper for the Mutual Biscuit Company.